vacp2p/rfc/content/docs/rfcs/51/README.md

 Hot spots occur (similar to DHTs), when a specific mesh network (shard) becomes responsible for (several) large multicast groups (content topics).
 The opposite problem occurs when a mesh only carries multicast groups with very few participants: this might cause bad connectivity within the mesh.

-The current autosharding method cannot solve this problem.
+The current autosharding method does not solve this problem.

-A new version of autosharding based on network traffic measurements could be designed but would require further research and development.
+> *Note:* Automatic sharding based on network traffic measurements to avoid hot spots in not part of this specification.

 ### Discovery

 For the discovery of automatic shards this document specifies two methods (the second method will be detailed in a future version of this document).

 The first method uses the discovery introduced above in the context of static shards.
-Each cluster index can be seen as a hash bucket.
-Rendezvous hashing maps content topics in one of these buckets.

 The second discovery method will be a successor to the first method, but is planned to preserve the index range allocation.